magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 *  **Enhanced Magento Scan Tool**.
 Adobe has partnered with [Sanguine Security](https://sansec.io/), a leader in preventing digital skimming, to integrate their database of over 8700 threat signatures into the Magento Security Scan Tool.
 This partnership will enable merchants to get real-time insights into the security status of their site through proactive detection of malware and reduction of false positives.
 Merchants can register for the tool by visiting `https://account.magento.com/scanner`.
 For more information, see the [Secure Your Storefront With the Enhanced Magento Security Scan Tool](https://magento.com/blog/magento-news/secure-your-storefront-enhanced-magento-security-scan-tool) blog post.

 {:.bs-callout-info}
-Starting with the release of Magento Commerce 2.3.2, Magento will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
-This allows users of Magento Commerce to more easily identify unaddressed vulnerabilities in their deployment.
+Starting with the release of {{site.data.var.ee}} 2.3.2, Magento will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
+This allows users to more easily identify unaddressed vulnerabilities in their deployment.
 You can learn more about CVE identifiers at [CVE](https://cve.mitre.org/).

 ### Infrastructure improvements